nikfrank/checkers-cp-workshop/README.md

 `$ npm run test -- --coverage`

+or

+`$ yarn test --coverage` for the cool kids

+now you'll be able to get the report [in chrome file browsing](file:///home/nik/code/ai-checkers/coverage/lcov-report/index.html)

+(that link is for my computer... you'll have to replace the `/home/nik/code` with whatever your `$ cd ~/code && pwd` returns)

+(alternatively, you can run `$ google-chrome ./coverage/lcov-report` from the command line, and chrome will open to the report)

+we can now see which lines of code in each file are covered!

+//...

 - read utility functions, refactor them for legibility
 - test the entire 2p local flow